hassanzuxh/NYPD-TRAFFIC-ACCIDENT--Data-Cleaning/README.md

-# NYPD-TRAFFIC-ACCIDENT--Data-Cleaning
+# NYPD-TRAFFIC-ACCIDENT_2018--Data-Cleaning

 # INTRODUCTION
-As a Data Analyst i was given a task to clean the data gathered by New York Police Department concerning Accident occurrences from January- December 2018.
+As a Data Analyst, i was given a task to clean the data gathered by New York Police Department concerning Accident occurrences from January- December 2018.
 Each record represents an individual accident including the Date, Time, Geographical Information (such as: Borough, location, off_street, cross_street and on_street) of the accident, type of vehicle involved, the severity of the accident and the cause of the accident.
 -	this data can be used to identify trends in the frequency of accident occurrences in a specific area or even a certain period.
 -	we can identify the patterns in times of the day when accidents most likely occur.
 -	which area has the highest number of accidents leading to death or injury.